Glass Fusion Community Art Project

 We Need Your Help

-In order to make this community art project, Rick has created 14 sections in the tree design.
-We want 14 kids (grade 2 through grade 8) to create their own designs that Rick will then fuse into the larger art piece.
+In order to make this community art project, Rick has created 13 sections in the tree design.
+We want 13 artists of any age to create their own designs that Rick will then fuse into the larger art piece.
 Our art piece will have a floral or garden theme, but there will be creative freedom for each artist.

 We've scheduled three workshops (two on Saturdays, one on a Monday afternoon/evening).
-A parent or guardian is encouraged to join the workshop with their child.
+If a child is participating, a parent or guardian is encouraged to join the workshop with their child.
 You will only need to attend one workshop.

 How Do the Workshops Work?

 Rick will explain the basics of glass fusion, describing the process and guiding participants through the completion of the piece.
 He'll show the artists how to create a design using glass shapes (or create a shape of their own).
 All supplies are provided.
-Each workshop has room for 4 or 5 young artists (and their parent/guardians).
+Each workshop has room for 4 or 5 artists.
 The workshops are slated to last two to three hours, but if you get done early, then you can leave when you'd like.

 How to Sign Up?